brockboland/Homebrew/10-West Hubbarderen/README.md

 # West-Hubbarderen 2417
 A Westvleteren 12 clone for aging in a barrel.
 The name is a reference to the CHAOS brewhouse at 2417 West Hubbard.
 [Forum thread](http://www.chaosbrewclub.net/forum/barrel-aging/west-hubbarderen-2417-belgian-dark-strong).

+Unfortunately, the beer became infected in the barrel, so it's kind of a sour stout now.

 ## Recipe
 As I originally received it: